aroberge/reeborg/api_docs/hand_written/how.md

 as available from the Python REPL can also be used in a program written in the code editor.

-Using the menu-drive world editor, it is easy to add objects and specify goals for Reeborg. {@tutorial objects} explains how to do the same thing using the advanced programming interface.
+Using the menu-driven world editor, it is easy to add objects and specify goals for Reeborg. {@tutorial objects} explains how to do the same thing using the advanced programming interface.
 You need to know how to do this if you want to learn to add your own objects later on.